Yanet Garcia Shows Off Her Curves In Black Lingerie Set For Witchy Post-Halloween Snap

 Yanet seemingly didn’t want to say goodbye to the spooky holiday just yet.
 In addition to her scanty ensemble, she had a large black witch hat resting on top of her head.

 The TV host was joined by her boyfriend, best-selling author Lewis Howes, in the shot.
-Lewin stood behind his girl with one arm wrapped around her midsection and the other on her thigh.
+Lewis stood behind his girl with one arm wrapped around her midsection and the other on her thigh.

 Lewis wore a dark t-shirt and matching pants.
 He accessorized the casual style with a backwards baseball cap on his head and a pair of white and red sneakers on his feet.